jay-watt/census-income-and-diamonds-datasets/diamonds/README.md

     ```

 2. Running Specific Parts:
    - Once inside the program directory, you have the option to run specific parts of the program using command-line arguments.
-The available options are `--analysis`, `--preprocessing`, `--modelling`, and `--all`.
+The available options are `--preprocessing`, `--modelling` and `--all`.

-   - To run the analysis part, use:
-    ```
-    python main.py --analysis
-    ```

    - To run the preprocessing, use:
     ```